andbez/asn-qr-addon/README.md

 if the tag classification works well and so you only apply this addon to documents classified as "Invoice", for example.

-The flag `additional-as-name` controls whether to set the item name from the _additional information_ provided in the qr code.
-Quite often this line is some sense of title of that invoice.

 Each section is optional.
-You need to define `field-currency` and `add-tags` if you want to add additional tags or set the amount to a custom field.
+You need to define `add-tags` if you want to add additional tags or set the amount to a custom field.

 ## Example